-Hurricanes can bring rain, wind, and storm damage.
+Storms can bring rain, wind, and damage to your property.
 So when a tree falls, is it covered by insurance or not?
 Here are five important things to keep in mind:

 1. Your homeowners insurance likely covers tree removal and damage repairs for your home and other insured structures, such as fences.

 A tree falls on your property and damages one or more insured structures.
 What now?
-Your homeowners insurance will likely help with the cost of removing the tree and repairing the damage.
-That’s once you pay your deductible, of course.
+Your homeowners insurance will likely help with the cost of removing the tree and repairing the damage once you pay your deductible.
 Examples of covered incidents can include strong winds knocking a tree over onto your roof or lightning striking a tree, causing it to fall on your fence.

 However, if a tree falls due to neglect, you may not receive any coverage.
 So keep your trees in good shape, and ask your neighbors to do the same.